vnguyendon/gw-config-apis/data/bot/catalogue/SetUserProperty.md

 When the property/value pair `"Type: "Action"` is triggered along the `"Name: "SetUserProperty"`, we can set a property for the user's relationship status.
 That can then be used to personalize the experience in the app or in the bot.

 To set this user property, we need to send the relevant parameters to the server.
-For that, we will use the `"Property": "ppSingle"` and the `"Value": "yes"` or `"no"`, depending on the answer
+For that, we will use the `"Property": "ppSingle"` and the `"Value": "true"` or `"false"`, depending on the answer

 ###### 2. Client integration